Microsoft/azure-docs.pt-pt/articles/azure-sql-edge/deploy-dacpac.md

             {
                 "properties.desired":
                 {
-                    "SqlPackage": "<<<SAS URL for the *.zip file containing the dacpac", }
+                    "SqlPackage": "<<<SAS URL for the *.zip file containing the dacpac and/or the bacpac files", }
             }
         ```